Srishh1/VEDA-YOUR-MENTAL-COMPANION/README.md

 It is not a therapist, not a diagnostic tool, and not a productivity chatbot — Veda’s role is presence, reflection, and gentle grounding.

 This project is a personal, open-source, full-stack AI system built using:
-- A custom frontend (Lovable → React)
+- A custom frontend built with React (Vite)
 - A FastAPI backend
 - A local open-source LLM via Ollama
 - Optional RAG (retrieval-augmented generation)